Wikia/guidelines/JSCodingConventions.md

 #### AMD Modules

 AMD modules should be all lowercase.
-If the code is exension-specific, namespace with the extension.
+If the code is extension-specific, namespace with the extension.

 ```javascript
 define( 'myextension.mypage' ... )